Plinq/big_spoon/README.md

-# Working Girl
+# Big Spoon
-...is a play-on-words that's probably not appropriate and I don't think I'll release it publicly until I rename it.

-Until such a time, I'll tell you that it's called that because it adds _hooks_ around Ruby methods.
+Like the big spoon, **Big Spoon** wraps around your own methods.
+It adds before and after callbacks to ANY method in any Ruby class.

+There were those who wanted to call it "sandwich," but they were killed.

+**Big Spoon** adds _hooks_ around ANY method.
 It can do this before or after the methods are defined, making it awesome for fun stuff like adding extra hooks around events at the top of a class definition without having to worry about when the method gets defined.